Kupofty/QtArduLab/README.md

 The Arduino must use and decode this specific format to execute the correct actions.

 For a full list of commands and details, refer to the `ArduinoCommandsList.md` manual in the `docs` folder.
-Examples are provided in the `arduino_examples` folder
+Examples are provided in the `arduino_examples` folder.

 ---
 ## Copyright and licensing